Citigold Corporation has a formal environmental policy which is supported by the staff and board of directors.

 Citigold considers environmental sustainability as an integral component of its operational responsibilities and contributes to the local environment and community in numerous ways.
 In addition to regular environmental rehabilitation, recovery of surplus granite rock was contributed to the creation of a new sports field and road construction works.

 Water is systematically recycled from all underground mine water supplies, and the mine is largely independent of community water supplies.
 Energy consumption is monitored and minimised to limit greenhouse gas emissions.
 Electricity is used in preference to petrol or diesel-powered equipment where possible, as this centralises greenhouse gas emissions at the State grid power station, making control and reductions of emissions easier.
+Solar, renewable energy source is under study for the future.
+In addition we are looking at adopting more electric powered equipment to replace diesel power where practicable underground.

 Simultaneous to this is Citigold's commitment to upholding its sustainability practices for the community and its future.
 This positive stance, the surrounding community and the infrastructure of Charters Towers is an integral component of Citigold Corporation's mining operations and ultimately enables the maintenance and progression of a safe and successful operation.
+The past mining "reproposing" of mine infrastructure is planned in cooperation with the community and private business where the infrastructure can provide ongoing benefits post mining.